DiamondLightSource/ppmac-macro-substitution/README.md

 A script that substitutes macros in template files.

-Gets substitutes and template files (stored in template_source_folder), uses them to generate files (primarily kinematics).
+Gets substitutes and template files and uses them to generate files (primarily kinematics).
+Default location of template files: configure/coord_templates.

 The generated files are put in destination_folder which defaults to configure/coord_substitution.